smauel/dotfiles/README.md

 All iTerm2 configuration can be found in the `iterm2` folder.

-Double-clicking the `Dracula.itermcolors` file will load the colors.
+Double-clicking the `gruvbox.itermcolors` file will load the colors.

 Then go to `Settings` -> `Profiles` -> `Other actions...` -> `Import JSON profiles...` and select `profile.json`